Puget Sound Action Agenda: Technical Investigations and Implementation Assistance Program

 Range and Average of Financial Assistance

-The EPA made awards for scientific and technical studies in the range of $200,000 - $700,000.
+In early years of the program, the EPA made awards for scientific and technical studies in the range of $200,000 - $700,000.
 Awards for implementation assistance and for managing and monitoring the implementation of the CCMP ranged from $200,000 to $6,000,000 each.
-Funding for the Strategic Initiative leads and the Management Conference Support for Implementation Lead will range from $2.490M to $5.500M.
-Some of these awards may be incrementally funded with appropriations from future fiscal year
+Funding for the Strategic Initiative 2.0 leads will range from $4 million -$12 million with FY2021-2026 funds.
+Infrastructure Investment and Jobs Act (IIJA) projects could be funded from $1.00 million to $10 million.
+Two projects will be funded with FY2023 and incrementally funded with appropriations from future fiscal years.
+These two lead organizations are for Climate Resilient Riparian Systems and Ensuring Environmental Justice, Human Wellbeing and Ecosystem Recovery in Puget Sound.

 Regulations, Guidelines and Literature